A Theory on Dealers

 "You know who inherits the markets?
 Market dealers.
 Because everyone is too busy trading against each other.
 That's their secret to survival: Never to go war...just trade both sides."

-The work that I do each day in running my prop shop is bench-marked to emulate the operating logic of dealers.
+The work that we do each day in running a prop shop is bench-marked to emulate the operating logic of dealers.
 As an agnostic logic, dealers never care which way the market moves - in fact they don't even care if it moves.
 Dealers like high volatility - it makes options sales richer, as well, Dealers also like low volatility - it makes generating income from short volatility easy.
 There is no issue with changing the game plan, because there is only one plan - make money in every direction.

 The logic of an agnostic market perspective based upon market structure, momentum flows, and dynamic hedging has worked for hundreds of years (even going back far before markets became electronic).
 So why not utilize it?
 That is what this site is all about...trying to help communicate an agnostic data driven dealer type analysis that I have found to very useful.